Otumian-empire/swift-python/exercise5c.md

 ## Practicals

-Implement your design from the practicals in `exercise 5 b (Design of a solution)`
+Implement the design from the practicals in `exercise 5 b (Design of a solution)`

 ## Summary

-* Implementation phase is where you code the design from the analysis
+* Implementation phase is where we code the design from the analysis
 * Implementaion is not the last phase of software developement
-* You have to test and maintain the software and ofcourse, you have to document it
+* We have to test, maintain and document our programs to actually make them software
-* From the analysis, design and implementation, surely the documentation speaks for itself